togrupe/dlive-midi-tools/README.md

 2. Check the (Mixrack-) IP and Midi Port.

-3. `Save` Persists the current settings (`console`, `ip`, `midi-port`) for the next start of the tool.
+3. `Save` Persists the current settings (console, ip, midi-port) for the next start of the tool.

 4. `Director`, sets the ip to 127.0.0.1, to use Director locally on the same machine.
-Director has to be Started before.
-You can also write to a Director instance running on different machine, in this case please use the external ip of this machine where director is alreay started and open.
+Director has to be started before.
+You can also write to a Director instance running on a different machine, in this case please use the external ip-address of this machine where director is already started and running.
+(In case of connection issues, please check the firewall rules or disable it temporarily)

 5. `Default` Sets the ip back to default: 192.168.1.70.